S-Samiksha/CX2006_Coding/README.md

 2. State machine diagram **Junhan, Marcus, Samiksha**

 *For all the below stuff, most are from the TA's feedback and the existing pdf we sent in for lab.
 Check onedrive>lab 3 submission. follow the images in the pdf and make a new .vpp file and send. also help edit the landlord database thingy about the rental flats and sending to all the landlords (discussed in the meeting on 24 sept)*

+*I uploaded the .vpp file containing all the use case, dialog map, class diagram.
+We just need to **update** it.*

 2. class diagram .vpp needed follow the pdf **Arushi**
 3. Edit the use case (change the landlord and follow the pdf)